 When sub-accounts are created, they are nested under their parent account.
 In this help system for the Setup application, the term account tree is used to describe a parent account with nested child sub-accounts as shown below:

 Risk and order routing are independent of each other at the parent account level.
 For example, you can set up an account hierarchy with sub-accounts (child accounts) for internal use only that are assigned to individual traders in a firm.
 The risk is controlled at the parent account level and orders are routed to the exchange via the parent account.
 However, the trading activity and risk is tracked and managed per sub-account even though these accounts are never routed to the exchange.
 The parent account is assigned to the firm.

 You can also set routing at the sub-account level while controlling risk at the parent account level.
+If configured, the risk limits apply to the aggregate trades of each sub-account (child account), as well as to any trades made using the parent account itself.
 In this case, you can allow the sub-account to route orders but use the product risk limits of the parent account.
 This also allows, for example, a proprietary trading firm to create sub-accounts and limits for each of their end users and map those sub-accounts to one or more FCM-created accounts with exchange connections for order routing.

 Users assigned to parent accounts and child sub-accounts can also have their own maximum order quantity and price control risk limits configured for an additional level of risk management.
 For example, you can assign two users to the same account, but may want to limit one of the users to a lower maximum order quantity than the other by setting two different risk limits per user.
 The risk limits on the account are still enforced by the TT platform, but this works in conjunction with the limits set for each user assigned to the account.